department of environmental geography

 RESEARCH FOCUS AREAS AND RESEARCH GROUPS

-The research activities of the Department of Environmental Geography have been concentrated around four broad areas of concern, which have involved partial sub-thematic topics tied to specific international and national grant projects, international bilateral and multilateral scientific cooperation agreements, or specific expert studies, as well as relating to recent theoretical and empirical developments in the discipline as a whole.
-Such specific research foci of the Department reflect some of the major current global environmental challenges (such as energy sustainability and security, urban sprawl, environmental restoration and the regeneration of brownfields, climate-forced drought, food security, etc.) as well as regional, socially relevant issues (e.g., energy poverty, traffic accessibility and transportation planning, regional and rural development, etc.).
+The research activities of the Department of Environmental Geography have been concentrated around four broad areas of concern, which have involved partial sub-thematic topics tied to specific international and national grant projects, international bilateral and multilateral scientific cooperation agreements, or specific expert studies, as well as relating to recent theoretical and empirical developments in the discipline of geography as a whole.
+Such specific research foci of the Department reflect some of the major current global environmental challenges (such as energy sustainability and security, urban sprawl, environmental restoration and the regeneration of brownfields, water-food-energy nexus, climate forced floods, etc.) as well as regional, socially relevant issues (e.g., energy poverty, traffic accessibility and transportation planning, regional and rural development, etc.).
 In many of these areas, the Department carries out cutting-edge research not only in the context of the Czech Republic, but also on the international stage, where it has achieved some excellent considered results.

-Transformation and recycling of urban spaces Renewable energy development and land use conflicts
+Transformation and recycling of urban spaces Geographies of energy transition

 Research activities in this thematic area focus on the continuing changes in the socio-spatial aspects and positive and negative impacts of the transformation of urban spaces in regions of different types, including the phenomena of re-urbanization, urban space recycling and brownfields regeneration, the new patterns of space-time behaviour, spatial mobility, and accessibility problems.
-Research activities in this thematic field focus on the socio-spatial aspects and the environmental, economic and socio-cultural impacts of the on-going low-carbon energy transition.
-We explore the space-time diffusion and social acceptance of renewable energy innovations (wind turbines, solar farms, biogas and geothermal plants), and land use conflicts associated with the implementation of new technologies and traditional forms of energy developments (i.e., coal mining, nuclear energy, nuclear waste disposal, etc.).
+Research activities in this thematic field focus on the socio-spatial contexts of the ongoing low-carbon energy transition.
+We explore the space-time diffusion and social acceptance of renewable energy innovations, the land use conflicts related to the implementation of new technologies and traditional forms of energy (wind, solar, biogas, geothermal, nuclear, etc.), socio-economic impacts of the transformation of coal mining regions, and the changing energy behaviour patterns of households

-Research activities in this thematic area focus on the geographies of agriculture and food, reflecting the current changes in farming and food production sectors.
-We investigate the spatial and societal contexts of food production in urban, suburban and rural areas.
-We map the emerging forms of agriculture (urban agriculture, food self-sufficiency) in different geographic and socio-cultural conditions, and we attempt to develop cooperation with various local actors (farmers, gardeners, non-governmental organizations, local action groups, etc.).
-Research in this area focuses on the diversity of living organisms in space, as well as processes and objects of an inanimate nature.
-We focus on mapping the current state, changes and development of natural and cultural landscapes, including bio-monitoring, mapping and assessing natural hazards and geo-hazards, as well as their impacts and risk management, and the 3-D documentation of natural and cultural objects.
+Research activities in this thematic field focus on evolving geographies of agriculture and food production, analysing spatial and societal dynamics in urban, suburban and rural contexts.
+We explore models of food production and consumption in different geographical and socio-cultural environments.
+By cooperating with diverse stakeholders (e.g. farmers, gardeners, food producers, NGOs), we aim to advance knowledge about sustainable food systems and foster interdisciplinary collaboration.
+Research in this area focuses on the diversity of living organisms (biodiversity) in space, as well as processes and objects of an abiotic nature (geodiversity).
+We explore the current state, changes and development of natural and cultural landscapes, including bio-monitoring, mapping and assessing natural hazards and geo-hazards, as well as their impacts and management, and the 3D documentation of natural and cultural objects.
 In addition, the possibilities of integrating the public into decision-making processes and the geographic aspects of citizen science fall into the ambit of this thematic area.

 THE POPULARIZATION OF SCIENCE